nrinaudo/kantan.csv/docs/src/main/tut/04-rows_as_arbitrary_types.md

 ---
 layout: default
-title:  "Parsing rows as arbitrary types"
+title:  "Decoding rows as arbitrary types"
 section: tutorial
 ---
-Other tutorials covered parsing rows as [collections](01-rows_as_collections.html) and [case classes](03-rows_as_case_classes.html).
+Other tutorials covered decoding rows as [collections](01-rows_as_collections.html) and [case classes](03-rows_as_case_classes.html).
 While those are the most common scenarios, it is sometimes necessary to decode rows into types that are neither.